gualt1995/equity/README.md

     <img src="https://raw.githubusercontent.com/gualt1995/equity/master/docs/Screens/Screenshot_20180518-205631.png" width="150" title="">
 </p>

-To play a level the user has to select which ressource it assigns to each agent, the preferences of each agent are aligned in columns, the favorite being the top one.
-When the game detects a winning configuration (no agents are envious) the sessions ends and the rating popup is displayed.
-For more informations on how to play please check the tutorial in the app.
+To play a level the users have to select which ressource they assign to each agent, the preferences of each agent are aligned in columns, the favorite being the top one.
+When the game detects a winning configuration (no agents are envious) the session ends and the rating popup is displayed.
+For more informations on how to play, please check the tutorial in the app.
 <p align="center">
     <img src="https://raw.githubusercontent.com/gualt1995/equity/master/docs/Screens/Screenshot_20180518-205639.png" width="150" title="">
     <img src="https://raw.githubusercontent.com/gualt1995/equity/master/docs/Screens/Screenshot_20180518-205645.png" width="150" title="">